noahehall/theBookOfNoah/0current/languages/javascript/readme.md

   - however you cant access the derived/subclass fields in the base constructor
 - field declarations in derived classes do not invoke setters in the base class
   - this limitation doesnt exist if using `this.field = ...` assignment
+- private properties are prefixed with shebang
+  - are local to the current class and arent inherited nor part of prototypical lookups
+    - to emulate in prototypes, use weakmaps/closures
+  - for private static fields: only the class which defines the field can access it
+  - any class feature can be made private
+- subclass via extends
+  - any constructor that can be called with `new` and has the `prototype` property can be extended from
+  - extending builtin objects are frowned up by the standard committee
+    - use composition instead

 ##### class